cskylab/cskylab/cs-sys/opn-cluster/README.md

   ![ ](./images/iso-2021-10-11_19-59-14.png)
   - Configure IPv4 address LAN interface via DHCP
   ![ ](./images/iso-2021-10-11_20-02-04.png)
-  - Check the assigned address for browser access
+  - Reboot the system and check the assigned address for browser access
   ![ ](./images/iso-2021-10-11_20-05-53.png)

+- Update software to latest version:
+  - Connect to GUI management interface: `https://<IPAddress>`
+  - From the Dashboard click `Click to check for updates`
+  - Wait for the package to be proposed and click `Update now`
+  - Read the package update messages click `Update now`
+  - Accept reboot if required

 - Shutdown the machine from kvm host.